smartcoding51/test-dera/README.md

 - Create an enviroment file named `.env` (copy .env.example) and fill the next enviroment variables

 ```
-# The private key of a wallet address that will be used for deployment into the testnet or mainnet
+# Private key of a wallet address that will be used for deployment into the testnet or mainnet
 PRIVATE_KEY=

 # Env variable for gas report